-The committee is responsible for planning and implementing all things related to No Place for Hate (e.g., signing the pledge, activity development, etc.).
-We recommend laying out the specific goals and tasks that the committee will be responsible for so your time together is productive and efficient.
-One way to do that is to divide your committee into sub-committees, with each being responsible for implementing one specific task throughout the year (e.g., getting signatures for the pledge, activities, etc.).
+The committee is responsible for planning and implementing all things related to No Place for Hate (e.g., schoolwide pledge signing, optional cultural assessment, and activity development).
+We recommend laying out the specific goals and tasks that the committee will be responsible for, so your time together is productive and efficient.
+One way to do that is to divide your committee into subcommittees, with each being responsible for implementing one specific task throughout the year (e.g., getting signatures for the pledge, activities, etc.).
 We also think it is important to celebrate the great work your committee will be doing.